Personal Trainer Resume Guide

 The art of the cover letter

 The cover letter is an art.
 You need to produce one, but they might not read it and go straight to the resume, so your cover letter should not contain any information that is not elsewhere- one way or another.
+There are 3 parts to a successful cover letter:

 In this segment you tell the reader why you are submitting the resume: